crabshank/Cheat-engine-tools/readme.md

 ## Disassembler mnemonics.lua

 Simply paste the file into your autorun folder, and it will put the instructions' mnemonics in the "Comments" column in the disassembler.

+N.B. place your own comments before the "〈" character.

+## Hex Converter

+Paste space-separated byte hex into the text area and wait for the processing to end.
+This is designed to make spotting struct values easier.